kemsky/creality-k1-max-xy-rails-mod/README.md

 **You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.**

 I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted `printer.cfg`).
-You will need a bearing puller to do that (some people use printed pullers), you have to be careful to avoid damage to motor shafts.
+You will need a bearing puller to do that (some people use printed pullers e.g. https://www.printables.com/model/515503-pulley-puller), you have to be careful to avoid damage to motor shafts.
 If pulleys sit too tight you can use dremel and make cuts to relax pulleys.

 **You must use camera mount from this mod, it is 8mm lower than original.**